 Dry to walk on: The paint surface is sufficiently hardened to be walked on by a person without being damaged.
 It is measured using an internal Hempel test method.

-Fully cured: The paint film has achieved it required properties for the intended service, as determined by an internal Hempel evaluation.
+Fully cured: The paint film has achieved it's final properties and is suitable for the intended service, as described on the product data sheet.

 Overcoating